Formalizing the stability of the two Higgs doublet model potential into Lean: identifying an error in the literature: Acknowledgments

 \section{Acknowledgments}

-I thank the PhysLib community and the broader Lean community for endless useful conversations and help in the Lean Zulip.
+I thank the Physlib community and the broader Lean community for endless useful conversations and help in the Lean Zulip.
 I thank members of the Mathematical foundations of computation group at the University of Bath for useful conversations on this paper, in particular, to Ali Uncu.
 I thank Sven Krippendorf for discussions on Lean and the subject of this paper.
+I thank the authors of~\cite{Maniatis:2006fs} and Igor Ivanov for helpful discussions on this work.